 The United States Fire Administration estimates that approximately 3,400 Americans die of fire-related causes each year.
 That is over nine people per day, giving the United States one of the highest fire death rates in the industrialized world.
 Most fire-related deaths occur in residences, so individuals are key to reducing this tragic figure.
-Following a few simple steps can help you and your family avoid serious have smoke detectors on each floor; having one in each bedroom and in main hallways is a good idea.
-Test the detectors every week, and replace the batteries at least twice a year.
-Do not disable your smoke detector for any reason; use a cover or fan to keep smoke from the kitchen from setting it off.
-(People often disable their detectors and then forget to reactivate them.)
-Smoke detectors powered by household electric current are an option, but make sure they have a backup power supply in case of an interruption of electric service.
+Following a few simple steps can help you and your family avoid serious injury and death from fire.